How to use these EPA 608 study guides

-Recommended study order: Core first, then Type II, then Type I, then Type III (if pursuing Universal).
+Recommended study order: Core first, then Type II, then Type I, then Type III if you are pursuing Universal.

-Core establishes the legal framework all type-specific content builds on.
-Skip Core and jump to Type II, and you will struggle with regulation-based questions because the underlying law is unfamiliar.
-Type II comes second because it covers the broadest real-world equipment (split systems, walk-in coolers, rooftop units).
-Type I is simpler: the 5-pound rule and 80%/90% thresholds are its main content.
-Type III last because vacuum operation and low-pressure physics are counterintuitive to most technicians.
+Core establishes the legal framework all type specific content builds on.
+Skip Core and jump to Type II, and you will struggle with regulation based questions because the underlying law is unfamiliar.
+Type II comes second because it covers the broadest real world equipment (split systems, walk in coolers, rooftop units).
+Type I is simpler: the 5 pound rule and the 80 percent and 90 percent thresholds are its main content.
+Type III comes last because vacuum operation and low pressure physics are counterintuitive to most technicians.

-Field technicians: 4–8 hours of focused study per section.
+Field technicians: 4 to 8 hours of focused study per section.

 Core is mandatory for all EPA 608 types.
-It covers Clean Air Act Section 608 law, venting prohibition dates, civil penalties, and the recovery-recycling-reclamation distinction.
+It covers Clean Air Act Section 608 law, venting prohibition dates, civil penalties, and the recovery, recycling, and reclamation distinction.

 Venting prohibition dates.
 July 1, 1992 (CFCs and HCFCs).
 November 15, 1995 (HFCs).
 Both dates appear on the exam.
 Know which date applies to which refrigerant class.